kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/historical_notes_on_neuron_model_prototypes.md

 > **return** $\alpha_i,i=1,\ldots,M$ and $b$

-For the dual form, inner products $\mathbf{x_i}^t\mathbf{x}$ could be computed and stored in a lookup table prior to running the algorithm, <I>i.e</I>, trading space complexity for computational complexity.
+For the dual form, inner products $\mathbf{x_i}^t\mathbf{x}$ could be computed and stored in a lookup table prior to running the algorithm, i.e. trading space complexity for computational complexity.
 Note that in order for the algorithms to terminate and achieve this optimal vector weight $\mathbf{w}$ and scalar bias $b$, it may take more than one iteration step, partly depending on the values of learning rate.
 It is easy to show that the perceptron algorithm converges to a solution in a finite number of iteration steps with non-negative and varying $\eta_t$, provided that the sequence of $\eta_t$ satisfies $\sum_{t=1}^{\infty}\eta_t=\infty$ and $\sum_{t=1}^{\infty}\eta_t^2<\infty$.
 Following similar arguments, it is easy to show that the algorithm also converges in a finite number of iteration steps, for